camunda/blog.camunda.org/content/post/2018/12/camunda-optimize-23-released.md

 {{< figure class="main teaser" src="lineChart.png">}}

 When you define a goal value for a line chart, we display a goal line to visualize whether the goal was reached or not.
-With this release, we re-designed the goal line and its interaction with the line chart.
-The datapoints as well as the line are now colored in red when the goal is not reached.
+With this release, we redesigned the goal line and its interaction with the line chart.
+The datapoints as well as the line are now colored in red when the goal has not been reached.
 In addition, the line is now much smoother than before.

 ## New improved progress bar styling
-The progress bar colors and shape are improved to match the overall Optimize styling.
+The progress bar colors and shape were improved to match the overall Optimize styling.
 A red line indicator is also added when the progress bar exceeds the goal value.
-Above the indicator, the bar turns into a darker color to clearly show the exceeded amount.
+Above the indicator, the bar turns a darker color to clearly show the exceeded amount.

 {{< figure class="main teaser" src="progressBar.png">}}